rust-stuco/lectures/week11/unsafe.md

 * If Rust didn't enforce this, it wouldn't be able to make niche optimizations
     * `Option<&T>` is a good example
     * What if `Option<Option<bool>>` used `0x00` through `0x03`?
-* It doesn't matter if Rust does make the optimization, all that matters is that it is _allowed_ to whenever it wants
+* It doesn't really matter if Rust does or does not make the optimization
+    * All that matters is that it is _allowed_ to whenever it wants

 ---